getpelican/pelican-plugins/liquid_tags/Readme.md

 To use a video from file, make sure it's in a static directory and put in the appropriate url.

+## Audio Tag
+To insert HTML5 audio into a post, enable the ``liquid_tags.audio`` plugin, and add to your document:

+    {% audio url/to/audio [url/to/audio] [url/to/audio] %}

+Up to 3 audio urls are possible.
+So you can add different versions of the audio file you want to post because not every browser support every file format.

+To use a audio from file, make sure it's in a static directory and put in the appropriate url.

 ## Include Code
 To include code from a file in your document with a link to the original file, enable the ``liquid_tags.include_code`` plugin, and add to your